pfrcks/Machine-Learning-SKLearn/README.md

 ## Installation

 * Clone this repo `git clone https://github.com/pfrcks/BangPypers-SKLearn.git`
+* If you don't have `python-dev` install it using `sudo apt-get install python-dev` or whatver equivalent command you have for your distribution.
 * Assuming you have pip installed run `pip install --upgrade -r requirements.txt`.
 In case you don't have pip, install it from the following [guide](https://pip.pypa.io/en/stable/installing/).
 * This repo is a work in process.
 To keep yourself updated issue a `git pull` before attending the workshop to be on the latest version.
 * That's it.